-One of life’s biggest questions is: If there is a good God, why is there so much suffering and death?
-Today we’re going to take a look at that; along with choices, temptation, sin and consequences.
+One of life’s biggest questions… If there is a good God, why is there so much suffering and death?
+Today we’re going to take a look at that, along with choices, temptation, sin and consequences.
 Plus there are some cool colouring pages, puzzles, crafts and creative ideas for our kids.
 This is another big one, so (deep breath) here we go…

 DID GOD REALLY SAY?